 Staying Safe While Traveling Solo

 And my advice?

-“Split everything up!
+“My best solo travel tips is to split everything up!
 I always travel with photocopies of my passport, I put one in each bag separately from my actual passport.
 I also have an electronic copy stored in the cloud and on Google Drive.
 If I’m carrying cash I also split that up keeping some on my person and divide the rest up into different bags/ pockets.

-I also always carry two purses, a real one and a fake. the fake I keep a little money and a few old credit/ bank cards.
-That way if I’m robbed I can just hand over the fake.”
+Staying Safe While Traveling Solo